Are you about to visit Budapest in 3 days and you need to optimize your time? What to do and see in Budapest in 3 days?

 Visit the largest Synagogue in Europe which offers guided tours throughout the day.
 Open hours: from the beginning of March to the beginning of November, open from 10am to 6pm from Monday to Thursday, from 10am to 4pm on Fridays.
 From the beginning of November to the end of February: open from 10h to 16h from Monday to Thursday and from 10h to 14h on Fridays.
 Closed on Saturdays.

-For information and Synagogue tickets for guided tour – click here
+For information and Skip-the-Line tickets for the Great Synagogue – click here

 See our detailed article about the best ruin bars in Budapest.